luerhard/chapter_regression_and_artifical/main.md

 This was also done in the present case and ridge regression was chosen because it performed slightly better.
 There also exists a mixture of both variants where the _shrinkage penalty_ itself is an additional parameter of the model to optimize which is called _elastic net_ regression.
 If the hyperparameter, usually called $\alpha$, is 0, elastic net reduces to a ridge regression and if $\alpha$ is 1, elastic net regressions are equivalent to lasso regressions.
+In all these methods, it becomes apparent that we modify the coefficients to enhance the model performance, thus rendering them uninterpretable in the traditional sense.

 ### Hyperparameter tuning & Grid Search Cross-Validation {#sec:hyperparameter}